Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 ---
 # User Inactivity Detection and Handling

-The _Inactivity detection and handling_ feature allows you to detect inactivity of end users during handovers and allows you to handle this inactivity by auto-closing the handover, configuring automated responses or trigger further actions.
+The _Inactivity Detection and Handling_ feature allows you to detect inactivity of end users during handovers and allows you to handle this inactivity by auto-closing the handover, configuring automated responses or trigger further actions.
 This feature helps to ensure that human agent's resources are being used more efficiently.

-Configuring several nodes is required to use The Inactivity detection and handling feature:
+Configuring several nodes is required to use The Inactivity Detection and Handling feature:

 - [Handover to Agent](#set-up-handover-to-agent-node)
 - [Lookup](#set-up-lookup-node)
 - [Set Handover Inactivity](#set-up-set-handover-inactivity-node)
 - [Go to](#set-up-go-to-node)
 - [If](#set-up-if-node)

+Below, we provide an example of how to set up Inactivity Detection and Handling, which can be customized to meet your specific needs.

 ## Set up Handover to Agent Node